DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 - Have a 10 tick duration.
 - Does not consume durability in battle
 - One shots enemies when active and character does not take damage

+Swamp Tile
+- Character is able to push boulders if they are on swamp tile, although they do not move off of tile.
+- Mobs can jump into portals if they are on swamp tile ignoring movement factor.